contentful-labs/contentful_mirror/README.md

 Contentful Module for the [Magic Mirror](https://github.com/MichMich/MagicMirror).
 It provides a view environment for Contentful entries.

 ## Contentful
-[Contentful](http://www.contentful.com) is a content management platform for web applications, mobile apps and connected devices.
-It allows you to create, edit & manage content in the cloud and publish it anywhere via powerful API.
-Contentful offers tools for managing editorial teams and enabling cooperation between organizations.
+[Contentful](https://www.contentful.com) provides a content infrastructure for digital teams to power content in websites, apps, and devices.
+Unlike a CMS, Contentful was built to integrate with the modern software stack.
+It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship digital products faster.

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute: `git clone https://github.com/contentful/contentful_mirror`.
 A new folder will appear, navigate into it.